akihikodaki/dts/test_plans/vswitch_sample_cbdma_test_plan.rst

 Test Case1: PVP performance check with CBDMA channel using vhost async driver
 =============================================================================

-1. Bind physical port to vfio-pci and CBDMA channel to igb_uio.
+1. Bind physical port to vfio-pci and CBDMA channel to vfio-pci.

 2. On host, launch dpdk-vhost by below command::